adrian-puente1/balatro_sim/README.md

     - Uncomment/Comment lines mentioning jokers in Deck_Manager.
     draw_cards_and_get_best_hand
     - Save any changes to file
+    - Note: if there are any issues with updates not registering, restart your environment.
+First cell in balatro.ipynb should prevent that issue though
 5. Run both cells in balatro.ipynb
     1. First cell imports class file with Deck_Manager and Run_Manager
     2. Second cell does r = 10,000 runs